teamblue-moon/BlueMoon-Website/README.md

-The is a website for Blue Moon, for the upcoming Starknet Hackathon
+The is a website for BlueMoon, for the upcoming Starknet Hackathon

 # 🌙 BlueMoon – Hackathon Website

 Welcome to **BlueMoon**, our official hackathon project website!
-This site was built to showcase our **team, vision, and creativity** during the [Hackathon Name/Year].
+This site was built to showcase our **team, vision, and creativity** during the Starket Hackthon 2025.
 It combines **modern design, interactivity, and storytelling** to give visitors a unique experience.

 ---